anoma/nspec/overrides/templates/guarded-action-template.md

 It is necessary to mark the non-determinism if it is desired.

-Each guard comes with an associated action that is executed if the guard is satisfied (and has highest priority).
+Each guard comes with an associated action that is executed if the guard is satisfied (and has the highest priority).

 !!!
 Note